 |

-To have the awareness of acting compatible with social, scientific, cultural and ethical values
+Being conscious of acting in accordance with social, scientific, cultural and ethical values

 |